Direct Aid Program (DAP) – Kolkata

 Funding and timeframes

-Grants are typically provided up to 2,60,000 INR each, with some flexibility in case of justified project expenses.
+DAP grants are typically 3,00,000 INR to 4,00,000 INR each, with some flexibility in case of justified project expenses.
 The majority of grant funding must be used to cover the direct project expenses (excluding staff salaries).
 Any administrative costs given by the application should comply with current FCRA rules.
 Funding recipients must meet some of the project costs from their own funds or in-kind support.

 Projects should be self-contained, with finite time lines.
 They must run for no longer than 12 months and should be self-sustainable beyond the term of the grant.